Work Package 1.2 - Water resources and flood risk management

 In 2019-2021, the work to explore the integration of different goals will focus on if and how catchment partnerships can help to achieve this.
-We will take an especial focus on the role of the private sector since it is often hoped that closer involvement of this sector can help to improve natural resource management.
-This work will be carried out in close collaboration with RD 1.4.2, whose past work has not been specific to water management, but has considered different mixes of public and private instruments in the delivery of multiple benefits.
+We will especially focus on the role of the private sector since it is often hoped that closer involvement of this sector can help to improve natural resource management.
+This work will be carried out in close collaboration with RD 1.4.2, whose past work has developed understanding of how different mixes of public and private instruments affect the delivery of multiple benefits.
 More information about this project is available from the project webpage.

 - Jager et al (2016).
 Transforming European Water Governance?
-Participation and River Basin Management under the EU Water Framework Directive in 13 Member States.
+Participation and River Basin Management under the EU Water Framework Directive in 13 Member States(link is external).
 Water, 8, 156.

-- Wilkinson (2016) Water Resources and Flood Management.
+- Wilkinson (2016) Water Resources and Flood Management(link is external).
 A short presentation within the Interreg "Building with Nature Workshop" held in Edinburgh on 10th August 2016.
 Policy and practitioners from Sweden, Netherlands, Belgium and Scotland exchanged knowledge on measures and catchment management approaches.

 - Blackstock, Waylen & Alba-Juarez Bourke (2017) Integration in planning under the FRMP and RBMP: initial insights from 6 EU case studies, invited presentation given to Working Group Floods 21st meeting in Bucharest, Romania, 15-16th March 2016.
-Slides available from project pages.
+Slides available from project pages(link is external).

 - Novo, Martin-Ortega & Okhuma (2017).
-Behaviours in relation to rural diffuse pollution briefing on the relation between awareness and uptake of measures.
+Behaviours in relation to rural diffuse pollution briefing on the relation between awareness and uptake of measures(link is external).

-- Macleod, C.J.A. & Hewitt, R. (2017) Summary of research on developing a more integrated approach to land and water management using incentives and regulations for the delivery of multiple benefits: exploring national and regional level stakeholder views and needs.
+- Macleod, C.J.A. & Hewitt, R. (2017) Summary of research on developing a more integrated approach to land and water management using incentives and regulations for the delivery of multiple benefits: exploring national and regional level stakeholder views and needs(link is external).

 - Hewitt & Macleod 2017.
 What Do Users Really Need?
-Participatory Development of Decision Support Tools for Environmental Management Based on Outcomes.
+Participatory Development of Decision Support Tools for Environmental Management Based on Outcomes(link is external).
 Environments, 4(4), 88.

 - Wilkinson (2017).
 Identifying and communicating ‘win:win’ nature based measures to farmers and flood risk managers.
 7th International Conference on Flood Management (ICFM7), University of Leeds, 5-7 September 2017.
 Special Session "Land for flood risk management", p60.
-More information about this conference is available here.
+More information about this conference is available here(link is external).

 - Waylen, Tindale, Juárez-Bourke & Blackstock (2017).
 Insights from international experiences of integration: Findings from a content analysis of selected European plans for water management.

-- An example of the NFM E-bulletin from November 2018 is available here.
+- An example of the NFM E-bulletin from November 2018 is available here(link is external).

-- Waylen, Blackstock, Tindale, Juarez-Bourke (2019) Governing integration: insights from integrating implementation of European water policies., Water, 11, Article No. 598.
-The findings and implications of this work were presented to European Commission Working Group F, in Brussels, and in 2019 the work was presented in an academic conference on the future of the Water Framework Directive: the various slides and a briefing on implications are all available from project pages.
+- Waylen, Blackstock, Tindale, Juarez-Bourke (2019) Governing integration: insights from integrating implementation of European water policies(link is external)., Water, 11, Article No. 598.
+The findings and implications of this work were presented to European Commission Working Group F, in Brussels, and in 2019 the work was presented in an academic conference on the future of the Water Framework Directive: the various slides and a briefing on implications are all available from project pages(link is external).

-- Carvalho L et al., (2019) Protecting and restoring Europe's waters: An analysis of the future development needs of the Water Framework Directive.
+- Carvalho L et al., (2019) Protecting and restoring Europe's waters: An analysis of the future development needs of the Water Framework Directive(link is external).
 Science of the Total Environment, 658, 1228–1238.